wolfviking0/webcl-translator/README.md

 License :
 --------

-WebCL-Emscripten is MIT licensed, see LICENSE.txt.
+webcl-translator is MIT licensed, see LICENSE.